-- moderny and droughts together with the origonny grobal energy onsis. - Systems and information: technology is disrupting the way we do business and we need to accelerate innovation to keep pace with the developments.
+- packaging, environmental compliance and data protection, require us to continually assess the impact on our business and take necessary action. - Systems and Information: technology is disrupting the way we do business, and we need to accelerate innovation to keep pace with the developments.
 The cyber threat landscape has increased in the recent past and continues to remain volatile.